CyberMonitor/orquestra-docs/v1/content/tutorials/ml-basic-2.md

     # Calculating the accuracy of the model
     accuracy = calculate_accuracy(predictions, labels)

-    # Saving the prediction and accuracy as results
+    # Saving the prediction and score as results
     result = {}
     result['predictions'] = predictions.tolist()
     result['accuracy'] = accuracy